bigredwill/wsimons.com/src/pages/blog/2018-08-01-website-refresh.md

 templateKey: blog-post
 title: Website Refresh
 date: 2018-09-01T15:04:10.000Z
 excerpt: A new website for new things.
-And, how I got in to web development.
+Also how I became a web developer.
 tags:
-	- React
-  - update
-  - life
+  - React - update - life
 ---

 ## A new website for new things.
 And why build a new site?